 Secure memory cannot be accessed from outside the secure virtual server or trusted firmware.
 In particular, secure memory cannot be accessed from the KVM hypervisor or any memory inspection function on the Support Element or the HMC.
-If a hypervisor tries to access secure memory, it gets an exception.
+Hypervisor requests to access secure memory are rejected and redirected to the Ultravisor.
 Thus the workload is protected against data manipulation and extraction while it is running and at rest.